William Lightfoot Price: Career

 At age 17, Price began work in the offices of architect Addison Hutton.
 He subsequently joined his brother Frank in the offices of architect Frank Furness.
-The brothers opened their own office in 1881.
+The brothers opened their own office, W. L. and F. L. Price, in 1881.
+About a year later, they were joined by their brother, Walter Ferris Price, for ten years.

 Their first major commission came in 1888, to design suburban houses in Wayne, Pennsylvania for real estate developers Wendell & Smith.
 The brothers' partnership lasted until 1893.
 Price designed suburban houses for another Wendell & Smith development, "Overbrook Farms," including his own house, "Kelty" (1894).
 In 1903, he formed a partnership with M. Hawley McClanahan, that lasted until his death.

 Price was a Quaker, and his early commissions may have come through religious ties.
 The owners of Philadelphia's Strawbridge & Clothier Department Store were investors with George W. Vanderbilt in a proposed resort hotel in Asheville, North Carolina, and may have recommended Price to design the Kenilworth Inn (1890–91, burned 1909).
-Price's familiarity with Vanderbilt's then-under-construction chateau and estate, "Biltmore," seems to have gotten him his next major commission, "Woodmont."
+Price's familiarity with Vanderbilt's then-under-construction chateau and estate, "Biltmore," seems to have gotten him his next major commission, Woodmont.

-"Woodmont," Alan Wood, Jr. mansion, Gladwyne, PA (1892-94).
+"Woodmont," Alan Wood, Jr. mansion, Gladwyne, PA (1892–94).

-For steel magnate and former U.S. Congressman Alan Wood, Jr., Price designed "Woodmont" (1892–94), a chateauesque mansion built on the highest point in Montgomery County, Pennsylvania, a bluff overlooking the Schuylkill River, the industrial town of Conshohocken, and the Alan Wood Iron & Steel Company Plant.
+For steel magnate and former U.S. Congressman Alan Wood, Jr., Price designed Woodmont (1892–94), a chateauesque mansion built on the highest point in Montgomery County, Pennsylvania, a bluff overlooking the Schuylkill River, the industrial town of Conshohocken, and the Alan Wood Iron & Steel Company Plant.
 Price would design other palatial residences, but never again on this scale.

 Price experimented with new materials, especially reinforced concrete, that were cheaper for constructing hotels and industrial buildings, and allowed wide spans and soaring spaces.
 At Rose Valley, a utopian community he co-founded, he built new buildings and altered existing ones, creating an Arts & Crafts village.

 Price's most famous building was the Marlborough-Blenheim Hotel (1905–06), on the boardwalk in Atlantic City, New Jersey.
 Following the 1976 legalization of gambling in the city, architect Robert Venturi hoped to make the building the centerpiece of a casino-hotel, but its reinforced concrete had deteriorated so much that it could not be saved.
 It was demolished in 1979.